 (SD) Strong Hyperintensional Distinctness: Expressions E and E* are strongly hyperintensionally distinct iff the extension of E at all the possible and ‘genuinely’ impossible worlds is distinct from the extension of E* at all the possible and impossible worlds.

 Defining weak hyperintensionality in terms of (WD) and (WE) is perfectly good, and modelling strong hyperintensionality in terms of (SD) and (SE) is perfectly good, as long as there is some way to cash out the difference between the impossible worlds that are genuine, and those that are not.
-One could, for instance, distinguish between the ‘genuinely’ impossible worlds and the not ‘genuinely’ impossible by saying that the former are the impossible worlds that represent genuinely distinct ways things cannot be; the latter represent ways we think things couldn’t be, but ways they in fact couldn’t, couldn’t be.
+One could, for instance, distinguish between the ‘genuinely’ impossible worlds and the not ‘genuinely’ impossible worlds by saying that the former are the impossible worlds that represent genuinely distinct ways things cannot be; the latter represent ways we think things couldn’t be, but ways they in fact couldn’t, couldn’t be.
 We could then define an accessibility relation, A, between the possible and the genuinely impossible worlds that does not extend to the not genuinely impossible worlds.
 We could then say that sentences S and S* are strongly hyperintensionally equivalent iff the set of worlds A-accessible from the actual world is such that the extension of S in those worlds is the same as the extension of S* in those worlds.
 Sentences S and S* are strongly hyperintensionally distinct iff the set of worlds A-accessible from the actual world is such that the extension of S in those worlds is different to the extension of S* in those worlds.
 We would then define weak hyperintensional equivalence in terms of the set of all possible and impossible worlds.

 We, however, are not sanguine about the prospects of such an account, although we do not rule it out.
 This is for two reasons.
 First, if worlds were, for instance, made from a world-making language that is Lagadonian then it seems as though the only sphere of impossible worlds would be those needed to model strong hyperintensionality.
 After all, worlds would be described, in the Lagadonian language, in terms of the distribution of individuals, properties, and relations.
 Impossible worlds would contain impossible individuals with impossible properties and relations.
 But however an impossible world is, thus described, would be such that, if it makes true ‘presentism is false’, it will also make true ‘eternalism is false’.
 So the sphere of worlds simply will not be rich enough to model weak hyperintensionality.